 Division 40 assets can be depreciated using the Prime Cost (or straight line method) or the Diminishing Value method.
-A quality depreciation schedule will report the results for each year using both methods so you can apply the best method for your financial scenario.
+A quality depreciation tax depreciation schedule will report the results for each year using both methods so you can apply the best method for your financial scenario.

 Division 40 example

 An hotelier has just laid new carpet throughout their establishment at a total installed cost of $40,000.
 The effective life of carpet in a hotel is 7 years.
 Using the Prime Cost method the annual tax deduction for the carpet will be $40,000/7 = $5,714.